GriffenMarler/Calculator/Readme.md

 ## Objectives:
 1. Make an interactive flutter calculator
-2. Make your LM4 calculator interactive.
+2. Make your calculator from LM3 interactive.

 ## In Class Demos
 We will demo your calculator in class at a future date.